SStranks/MyFirstRepository/FrontEndMentor/34_invoice_app/README.md

 # Frontend Mentor - Invoice App Solution

-This is my solution to the [Invoice app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/invoice-app-i7KaLTQjl).
+This is my solution for the [Invoice app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/invoice-app-i7KaLTQjl).

 ## Table of contents